scikit-build/scikit-build-core/docs/configuration.md

 all possible `*_<CONFIG>` variations) to make sure they are placed inside your source directory inside the Python packages; this will be run from the build directory, rather than installed.
 This will also not support automatic rebuilds.
-The build directory setting must be empty/unset to use this.
+The build directory setting will be ignored if you use this and perform an editable install.
 You can detect this mode by checking for an in-place build and checking `SKBUILD` being set.

 With all the caveats, this is very logically simple (one directory) and a near identical replacement for `python setup.py build_ext --inplace`.
 Some third